jonescompneurolab/hnn/installer/windows/README.md

      <img src="install_pngs/enable_hyperv.png" height="150" />

 6. Docker Desktop will start automatically and the Docker icon will show up in the lower-right dock
    * If you get the error message shown below, there was a problem turning on virtualization, which is required for Docker on Windows.
-This may be fixable by changing [settings in your motherboard's BIOS](https://github.com/MetaCell/NetPyNE-UI/wiki/Docker-installation#problem-this-computer-doesnt-have-vt-xamd-v-enabled), however we recommend to instead use the powershell script (method 2) to install HNN.
+This may be fixable by changing settings in your motherboard's BIOS menu (see [step-by-step guide](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/)), however at this point, the easiest option for installing HNN would be to switch to using the powershell script (method 2).
 Please uninstall Docker, and then proceed with the instructions below for method 2.

      <img src="install_pngs/hyperv_error.png" height="150" />